carbon-language/carbon-lang/mlir/docs/Quantization.md

 precision types (i.e. bfloat16 or fp16).

-Solver tools are expected to operate in several modes, depending on the computation and the manner in which it was trained:
+Solver tools are expected to operate in several modes, depending on the computation and the training characteristics of the model:

 *   *Transform* : With all available information in the MLIR computation, infer boundaries where the computation can be carried out with integral math and